 The Office of Eligibility is responsible for Medicaid and Children’s Health Insurance Program (CHIP) eligibility policy, coordination of policy, procedures and staff training.
 This office also oversees the administration of 30 regional offices throughout the state.
 Regional offices are responsible for the determination of eligibility for the aged, blind and disabled groups, as well as families and children.
 In addition, the Office of Provider Enrollment falls under eligibility and is responsible for provider enrollment and health services provider credentialing for the program.

 The Office of Finance is responsible for effective fiscal management of the agency.
 A total of six offices within the Office of Finance contribute to this effort.
 Three offices establish institutional provider reimbursement rates and methodologies, perform financial and performance reviews related to providers and contractors, and maximize third party recovery efforts.
 Additionally, the Chief Financial Officer assists with responsibility for three offices covering the accounting functions, all financial reporting and the agency budget.
+This office also houses the areas of Property Management and Operations.

 The Office of Human Resources is responsible for coordinating all personnel matters including: recruitment of personnel, classification of positions, ensuring fair and adequate compensation, ensuring all disciplinary actions are carried out in a fair and legal manner, ensuring that the agency complies with relevant federal and state laws and regulations, overseeing leave and benefit matters, facilitating training of current employees and maintaining personnel files.